About

 NORWEGIAN

 She’s the leader and singer of the jazz quartet D-lovely, where she also writes Norwegian lyrics to Cole Porters music.
-The group was established in 2015, has released two albums (AMP Music & records 2019, 2021), and is heading into its 8th year as a touring group.
+The group was established in 2015, has released two albums, and is heading into its 8th year as a touring group.
 The quartet’s main repertoire bases itself on jazz standards, but in their own arrangements and versions.
 The music has shown itself to be likeable both amongst the “jazz heads” and those who is not feeling very bewandered in the world of jazz.

 Not just a singer…